KKR & Co. Inc. (NYSE:KKR) Shares Acquired by Accuvest Global Advisors

 Shares of NYSE:KKR traded down $0.54 during mid-day trading on Tuesday, reaching $46.33.
 20,507 shares of the company were exchanged, compared to its average volume of 3,252,844.
 The company has a debt-to-equity ratio of 0.79, a quick ratio of 0.08 and a current ratio of 0.08.
 The firm’s 50-day simple moving average is $49.72 and its 200 day simple moving average is $49.45.
 KKR & Co.
 Inc. has a 1 year low of $41.77 and a 1 year high of $78.40.

 KKR & Co.
-Inc. (NYSE:KKR – Get Rating) last posted its quarterly earnings data on Tuesday, November 1st.
-The asset manager reported $0.80 earnings per share for the quarter, topping analysts’ consensus estimates of $0.75 by $0.05.
-The firm had revenue of $887.91 million during the quarter, compared to analysts’ expectations of $800.74 million.
+Inc. (NYSE:KKR – Get Rating) last released its earnings results on Tuesday, November 1st.
+The asset manager reported $0.80 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.75 by $0.05.
+The company had revenue of $887.91 million for the quarter, compared to analyst estimates of $800.74 million.
 KKR & Co.
 Inc. had a negative net margin of 5.75% and a positive return on equity of 6.99%.
 On average, equities analysts anticipate that KKR & Co.
 Inc. will post 3.37 earnings per share for the current fiscal year.

 KKR & Co.
 Inc. Announces Dividend